Sonic Forces: Reception

 John Linneman of Eurogamer found that Forces was well-optimized for PlayStation 4, with no noticeable improvement when played on a PlayStation 4 Pro, whereas the Xbox One version was "slightly more responsive" but marred by screen tearing and inferior resolution.
 He felt that playing on Xbox One X provided the best overall experience, albeit with some "unwelcome inconsistency" caused by occasional changes in resolution, framerate.
 The Windows version received criticism for problems related to its uneven performance and frequent crashes; Sega released a patch on launch day that fixed some of the problems.

+Sales

+In the United Kingdom, Sonic Forces debuted at fifth place on the all-formats chart.
+In Japan, the PS4 version debuted at 10th place with 5,938 physical sales and the Switch version debuted at 14th place with 4,686 physical sales, adding up to 10,624 physical units sold in its first week.
+Sega stated in a February 2018 financial report that the game "performed strongly".

 Legacy

-The critical feedback that Sonic Forces received heavily influenced the development of the subsequent Sonic game Sonic Frontiers (2022).
+The critical feedback that Sonic Forces received heavily influenced the development of the subsequent game in the series, Sonic Frontiers (2022).
 Kishimoto acknowledged the lackluster reception and concluded that Sonic Team's method of designing levels that originated in Sonic Unleashed would no longer satisfy fans.
-The open-world Frontiers was designed to be lengthy, with an emphasis on exploration, puzzles, and combat, to address the criticism that Forces received for its short length.
-The story of Forces influenced the plot of IDW Publishing's Sonic the Hedgehog comic books, with the series' narrative beginning shortly after the game's events.
+The open-world Frontiers was designed to be lengthy, with an emphasis on exploration, puzzles and combat to address the criticism that Forces received for its short length.
+The story of Forces influenced the plot of IDW Publishing's Sonic the Hedgehog comic book series, with its narrative beginning shortly after the game's events.
+Music from the game appeared in Super Smash Bros.
+Ultimate, and the Sunset Heights level was later remade in Shadow Generations.
+The Luminous Forest level was featured in the 2025 Sonic Racing: CrossWorlds.